Hong Kong national football team

 The Hong Kong national football team (香港足球代表隊; recognised as Hong Kong, China by FIFA) represents Hong Kong in international football and is controlled by the Football Association of Hong Kong, China, the governing body for football in Hong Kong.

-Hong Kong hosted the first AFC Asian Cup in 1956 and won third place, also reaching the semifinals in 1964.
+Hong Kong had never qualified for the FIFA World Cup.
+They hosted the first AFC Asian Cup in 1956 and won third place, also reaching the semifinals in 1964.
 Hong Kong did not qualify for another AFC tournament until 2023.
-They had never qualified for the FIFA World Cup but have qualified for the EAFF E-1 Football Championship five times, in 2003, 2010, 2019, 2022 and 2025.
+They have also qualified for the EAFF E-1 Football Championship five times, in 2003, 2010, 2019, 2022 and 2025.

+Hong Kong also hosted the Division 2 tournament of the inaugural FIFA ASEAN Cup in 2026.

 History

 Establishment and pre-WWII era

 Before Hong Kong became a member of FIFA in 1954, Hong Kong began playing in the Hong Kong–Macau Interport tournament in 1937, which was one of the oldest competitions co-held by Hong Kong as well as continuously played.
 There were other interport tournaments in the past, such as the Shanghai-Hong Kong Interport which was first held in 1908.
 At that time the team was composed of ethnic Chinese as well as western expatriates, as in the 1935 and 1937 edition of Shanghai-Hong Kong Interport.
 There was another Interport tournament against Saigon.
 The aforementioned Macau, Shanghai and Saigon were not a member of FIFA nor a sovereign nation at that time, with Hong Kong and Macau only having joined FIFA in 1954 and 1978 respectively.

 The China national team that participated in 1936 and 1948 Summer Olympics, were mainly composed of ethnic Chinese players from Hong Kong, most famously Lee Wai Tong.
 After WWII, a number of Shanghai-based players began representing Hong Kong, such as Chang King Hai and Hsu King Shing.